desmondlzy/slurmmy/README.md

 Slummy
 =================

 Tens of thousands of machine learning tasks to submit and run through [slurm](https://slurm.schedmd.com/documentation.html)?
 Little quotas, long-time waiting, don't want to get stuck in front of the terminal, waiting forever?
-You may find these out-of-box automated scripts come in handy.
+You may find these out-of-box, minimal, zero-extra-dependency automated scripts come in handy.

 Quick start
 -----------------